isomerpages/enterprisesg-sac-old/courses/_posts/2019-10-01-Laboratory-Management-Course-Oct2019.md

 Bank Code:  7171\\
 Branch No:  032\\

-For payment by cheques, please complete the online forms and mail cheques to:
+For payment by cheques, please mail cheques to:

 Accreditation Division\\
 Enterprise Singapore\\